microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

         A header whose presence indicates that the request is being made in the context of a :ref:`binary document conversion<conversion>`.
 This header will only be included on the request in that case.
-        Thus, if **X-WOPI-FileConversion** is not explicitly included on the request, hosts must behave as if the PutRelativeFile request is not being made as part of a binary document conversion.
+        Thus, if **X-WOPI-FileConversion** is not explicitly included on the request, hosts must behave as if the
+        |operation| request is not being made as part of a binary document conversion.

         See :ref:`conversion` for more information on the conversion process and how this header can be used.